Bicarbonate (Total CO2)

 - Salicylate (aspirin) overdose

-Examples of causes of a high bicarbonate level include:
+Examples of conditions that can cause a high bicarbonate level include:

-If I've had a bicarbonate (total CO2) test, why does my doctor want to test my blood gases?
+If I've had a bicarbonate (total CO2) test, why does my healthcare practitioner want to test my blood gases?

 If bicarbonate levels are too high or low, what treatments can help?